HarshithaM2002/HackHerForce/README.md

 HackHerForce Overview
 This is a simple React application that uses React Router for navigation.
 The application initializes a Router and defines a single route (/) that loads the Dashboard component.

-Technologies Used
+Technologies Used:

 React.js: JavaScript library for building user interfaces.

 React Router: Handles client-side routing.

 Installation & Setup

 1.Clone the repository:
 git clone <repo-url>
 cd project-directory